seeren/http/README.md

 ### Seeren\Http\Uri\ServerRequestUri

-ServerRequestUri use server input for self construct then detect presence of RewriteEngine for correct string representation.
-An instance is handled by a ServerRequest and should be used by a router.
+ServerRequestUri use server input for self construction then detect presence of RewriteEngine for correct string representation.
+An instance is handled by a ServerRequest.

 ```php
 $uri = new ServerRequestUri;